 Ask "Which hand is your preferred or best hand to test for maximum strength?"
 This response determines which hand is tested unless this side was excluded in the previous screening questions.
 Record response on form.
 "Please extend that arm in front of your body and rest it on the table with your arm straight and wrist on the mouse pad.
 Grip the two bars in your hand like this and squeeze gently to get the feel of it."
 Demonstrate proper positioning of the dynamometer then place wrist strap around the participant's wrist and position participant.
 Adjust the grip size until the participant is holding the dynamometer comfortably (this will almost always be the second setting).
-If the handle hits the participant's hand distal to the second knuckle the grip size needs to be larger.
+If the handle hits the participant's hand distal to the second knuckle the grip size should be smaller.
+If the participant's natural fingernails are hitting their palm the grip size needs to be larger.
 "Are the bars the right distance apart for a comfortable grip?"
 Readjust as needed prior to starting the test until a comfortable position is attained.
 Allow one submaximal practice trial to determine if the participant understands the procedure and that the grip size is appropriate.